Elvisthegreat/perfect-world/README.md

   2. Scroll halfway down, on the right side of your screen<br>
   3. Click on github-pages
   4. A list of all lastest commit will appear, then click on the following commit you want to deploy

+#### For the source
+1.select Branch: master <br>
+2.After the webpage refreshes automaticaly you will se a ribbon on the top saying: Your site is published

+##### You can for fork the repository by following these steps:
+1.Go to the GitHub repository <br>
+2.Click on Fork button in upper right hand corner <br>

+##### To clone the repository by following these steps:
+1.Go to the GitHub repository <br>
+2.Locate the Code button above the list of files and click it <br>
+3.Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard Open Git Bash <br>
+4.Change the current working directory to the one where you want the cloned directory <br>
+5.Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) <br>
+6.Press Enter to create your local clone. <br>

 # Acknowledgements